Screenplay & Teleplay

 Can I submit more than one script in a single category?

 YES, you can submit as many scripts as you want.
-Please be sure to complete separate entry forms for each script.
+However, you’ll need to complete separate entry forms for each script.

 My script is a drama, but it has comedic elements.
 Should I submit to Drama or Comedy?